Working with styles

 Hopefully, Gracile is leveraging Vite features in this area: pre or post-processors, bundling, etc.

-Styles, overall, are still a contentious topic in the front-end development space, with
+Styles, overall, are still a contentious topic in the front-end development

-many different (and often incompatible ways) to consume, scope and distribute them.
-All that with SSR compatibility in mind.
+space, with many different (and often incompatible ways) to consume, scope and

-CSS modules, just to name a few possible paths of resolution.
+standard CSS modules, just to name a few possible paths of resolution.

 In the meantime, we will see how to achieve that with web platform standards in mind with what we have at hand.